janek-gross/dynamic_programming/README.md

 - [x] matplotlib

 # Optimal Policies and Value Functions
-The optimal policies and value functions for different cost/reward functions g_1 and g_2 are shown.
 The optimal policies are indicated by the arrows.
+These arrows show the optimal action in each cell.
 The state-value functions are indicated by the cell colors.
+Currently the optimal policies and value functions for different cost functions g_1 and g_2 are shown.
+In this example the cost functions are the same as negative reward functions.

 For both cost/reward functions the optimal policies are the same while the state-value functions are different.
 <img src="https://github.com/janek-gross/dynamic_programming/blob/master/plots/cost: g1%20%20%20 Optimistic Policy Iteration.png?raw=true" width="600" />
 <img src="https://github.com/janek-gross/dynamic_programming/blob/master/plots/cost: g2%20%20%20 Optimistic Policy Iteration.png?raw=true" width="600" />

 # Usage
 The maze can be specified in maze.txt.
+The maze has to be rectengular.
+Free space is indicated by 0 and walls are indicated by 1.
 S marks the starting location.
 G marks the goal and T are traps.
-Arrows indicate the optimal action for each cell.
+Cost functions can be added or modified in utils/cost_functions.py.
+Examples are demonstrated in dynamic_programming.ipynb.